nekoju/transmission/README.md

----
-subtitle: A tool for inferring symbiont transmission mode from metagenomic data
+# Transmission: A tool for inferring symbiont transmission mode from metagenomic data
-title: transmission
----

-# Generating simulated summary statistics
+## Generating simulated summary statistics

 This is a big job and I find it helpful to farm this job out to a computing cluster.
 The main program is written for interactive use in a notebook or shell,